DataByMic/Pearson_Correlation_Coefficient_SQL/README.md

 # Pearson_Correlation_Coefficient_SQL
-**** Information ****
+A investigation into how to better corroborate or reject gut feeling hypothesis from non technical stakeholders..

+The idea behind exploratory data analysis in theory is about exploration, but in reality, it is based on stakeholder X's theory of what is driving something.
+How can we validate these ideas before having to create dashboards, excel exports out of data warehouses, which allow the opportunity for data to be further "massaged" to fit a narrative.

+This is where the Pearson Correlation Coefficient comes in.
+This is not a new concept, but I have not seen its application in such a way in my experience before.

+I have wrote a query which explores the relationship between 2 variables, which can be easily adapted.
+Furthermore if there is interesting insights, it can be further developed to deploy answers over other categorical values, for example by rolling the results up against countries.
-Useful for quick investigations over a large dataset within a data warehouse/sql server etc

-We will only use basic functions.
-This can be used across any variation of SQL.
+This is meant to be a useful for quick investigations over a large dataset within a data warehouse/sql server and will use only basic functions which allows it to be used across any variation of SQL.

-**Two motivations behind this:**
-1) I once read how it is long winded and not efficient to do and wanted to challenge myself

-2) Before embarking a broader exploratory data analysis with stakeholders, we can verify early on if the numbers agree with the logic.